Mill Road Farm is an ideal base to tour the southeast!

 Hiking

-Join Catherine for a walk along some of the most beautiful unspoilt coastal trails on the Irish coastline.
-Click here for more information on Southeast Coastal Walks
+Walk along some of the most beautiful unspoilt coastal trails on the Irish coastline or explore the stunning landscapes at nearby Forth Mountain trails.
+Click here for more information on walking in Wexford

 Sailing